How to Look Up an LLC in Mississippi? (Step by Step Guide)

 2. State Trademark Check (SOT Website)

-• Use the online search tool provided by the state to check for existing trademarks within Mississippi.
-You can search by Keywords or owner name, by date, or by classification.
+- Use the state's online search tool to look for existing Mississippi trademarks.
+You can search by keyword, owner name, date, or classification.

-• Enter the business name you're interested in and review the results for any matches or potential conflicts.
+- Enter the name you want and look through the results for any matches or close conflicts.

-• Learn the trademark classes so you cover all the relevant categories in your search.
+- Familiarize yourself with trademark classes so you're covering all the relevant categories for your industry.

-• You can check whether the name you want for your LLC is free and not already claimed by another registered entity.
+- You can confirm whether the name you want is free — not claimed by another registered entity in the state.

-• You can verify that your LLC name follows Mississippi's naming rules and doesn't step on the trademarks or intellectual property of existing businesses.
+- It lets you verify that your chosen name follows Mississippi's naming rules and doesn't conflict with an existing trademark.

-• It's also a way to confirm the LLC is keeping up with Mississippi regulations, including annual filings and whatever else is required to stay active.
+- It's also a way to check whether an LLC is staying current with Mississippi's compliance requirements — including annual filings and whatever else keeps it in active status.

 FAQs